-This is a workshop for studios wanting to change.
+It is a workshop for studios wanting to explore ideas.

 Perhaps you want to change the way you do business?
 Or who you do business with?
 Or what you sell?

-We’ve created a workshop for startups, sole operators or established studios who want to test an idea.
+We’ve created a workshop for startups, sole operators or established studios who want to test an idea – their idea or their clients.
 Test whether a change will work.
+Test whether a product will fly.
 This workshop goes back to the basics to test whether an idea or a business model stands up to scrutiny.

 It’s a practical workshop tailored to your studio and your team.
 Greg uses a Design Business Model Canvas (a skill once learnt you can on sell to clients) to help you dissect what you have, and what you need, to reposition your business.
 He will help to examine your clients and critically define their value (both financial and design).
 You will examine how you communicate, how you market, who you compete with, and the resources and partners you need to do it.
 You are then shown how to calculate the cost and the type of revenue streams possible.